 Sustainable Protection Funding

 Sustainable Protection Funding (SPF) aims to help human rights organisations (including journalists, grass-roots social movements, etc) build their digital security capacities over a longer period.
 This can include through improvements to infrastructure, hardware, or software; awareness-raising and training of staff; moving data to more secure servers, and much more.
 The funding provided can be up to €50,000.
 The funding covers activities for a maximum of one year.
-The next call for applications will open on the 22nd of April 2020.
-The deadline to submit proposals is the 22nd of May 2020.
+The last call for applications opened on the 22nd of April 2020.
+The deadline to submit proposals was the 22nd of May 2020.

 Sustainable Protection Funding can be used to